435-590-9498

 Analogy: Adorned with a crazy assortment of colorful space stickers that only a planetary designer could love, Slartibartfast is our best astrophotography telescope.
 His optics are of high enough quality for astronomy research, yet we've finely tuned it for creating beautiful images of the Universe.
 All

-Dark Rangers love the science of astronomy but a few of us also skirt the event horizon of astrophotography.
-When using excellent equipment like this, under the unparalleled dark sky of the Dark Ranger Observatory, it's not quite the soul-sucking hobby it would be otherwise.
+Dark Rangers love the science of astronomy, but a few of us also skirt the event horizon of astrophotography.
+When using excellent equipment like this under the unparalleled dark sky of the Dark Ranger Observatory, it's not quite the soul-sucking hobby it would be otherwise.
 Book a private tour and in 2-3 hours we can help you and your DSLR camera get 4-6 publishable images of deep space objects through this amazing telescope.

 Picture